 - In order to free up space, you can sync your OneDrive to an external hard drive and move the data to it.

 We are now in an age where keeping things stored on your personal hard drive is no longer feasible.
-Cloud storage services are becoming to become better, faster cheaper, and more secure, and more and more people are rushing towards them.
+Cloud storage services are becoming better, faster, cheaper, and more secure, and more and more people are rushing toward them.

-Of course, not everyone is such a big fan of cloud storage and still rely on the good old external hard drive as the go-to solution for backups.
+Of course, not everyone is such a big fan of cloud storage and still relies on the good old external hard drive as the go-to backup software.

 How can I sync my OneDrive to my external hard drive?

-- Right-click the OneDrive icon in the System Tray
+1. Right-click the OneDrive icon in the System Tray.

-- Cut and paste the folder to your external hard drive
+6. Cut and paste the folder to your external hard drive.

-- Go back to the OneDrive set up window
+7. Go back to the OneDrive set-up window.

-- Select Change location to select your sync folder in your external hard drive
+9. Select Change location to set your sync folder to be your external hard drive.

 Syncing goes as with any other folder, although you should disable OneDrive whenever you plan on disconnecting the external hard drive first.
 This is because OneDrive will treat the missing files and folders as deleted, and may result in error messages.